-Upon the occurrence of a tax event (i.e. issuer is required to deduct taxes), the issuer can sell all receivables at a set price, whereby Bank11 may choose to repurchase the loans by matching that price.
-As for the clean-up call option, the option can only be executed if the repurchase price is sufficient to redeem all rated notes.
+On the occurrence of a tax event (the issuer is required to deduct taxes), the issuer can sell all receivables at a set price, whereby Bank11 may choose to repurchase the loans by matching that price.
+The clean-up call option can only be executed if the repurchase price is sufficient to redeem all the rated notes.